Saturday May 25th, 2019

 Someone you know, someone you care about, has been or may become a victim of rape, sexual assault or gender violence.

 Awareness is prevention.

-Sometimes it can be hard to accept or even believe that these kinds of things are happening in community.
-Let the numbers speak for themselves on the reasons we walk.
+It can be difficult to accept or even believe that abuse and violence occur in our community.
+Allow the numbers to speak for themselves.

 If you are wondering why hosting this event is so important to us, there is no better way to tell you than to let you hear the voices of survivors who have allowed us to share in their journey:

 “The biggest strength of this agency is the incredible emotional support that this amazing staff offered me…I felt supported, listened to.
 Respected in all that I am, all the time, it was a very positive experience for me during that crazy storm I was going through.
 I will always be thankful…always.” - Name Withheld

 “Words cannot express the value of this agency to our community.
 Each staff member I have encountered…have been outstanding.
 Women who have experienced abuse in their lives have a very distorted view of the world.
 You feel at all times vulnerable, uneasy, and alone.
 Women In Crisis helped me to learn to shed those feelings and start to feel strong again…I felt as though I could start to breathe again.
 I will be forever grateful and blessed for this amazing agency and the services they provide.
 More funding should be allowed to such an incredible program for our city.” - Name Withheld